 Not all trees and shrubs grow at the same rate.
 Some take years!
 Some trees and shrubs are planted for their slow-growing small stature.
 Not everyone wants or needs large trees.
 But if you do, make sure you choose a fast-growing tree or shrub.

 Case in point – A Gingko tree.
 One of the most gorgeous trees around.
 In the fall, the leaves are the most stunning yellow color and it has a beautiful shape.
 But.
 It grows at a snail’s pace.
 Like a sloth.
 I’ve been in love with these trees for years and finally got one for Mother’s Day one year.
-Maybe in another 30 years I’ll be able to enjoy it!
+Maybe in another 30 years, I’ll be able to enjoy it!

 Fast Growing Evergreen Trees and Shrubs

-Probably one of the more well known trees, the Leyland Cyprus grows quickly and stays green year round.
+Probably one of the more well-known trees, the Leyland Cyprus grows quickly and stays green year-round.
 Once established, they can grow 3 to 5 feet per year!
 Plant at least 8-10 feet apart and you’ll have a nice evergreen hedge in a few years.
 They can mature up to 50 feet tall and do not have invasive root systems.

 Since I live in the South, I’m partial to Magnolia trees.
-We moved in our house about 5 years ago and there was a tiny Little Gem Magnolia tree on the side of our house.
-In no time, it’s grown enough to give us privacy on the corner.
+We moved into our house about 5 years ago and there was a tiny Little Gem Magnolia tree on the side of our house.
+In no time, it’s grown enough to give us complete privacy on the corner.

 Green Giant Arborvitae

 This species is one of my all-time favorites.
 Green Giant Arborvitae can grow 3-5 feet per year and will make a privacy screen in no time that stays green all year.
 Plant them at least 8-10 feet apart to give them room to spread out.